nemo0622/pokeemerald-expansion/README.md

             - Team: Misdreavus, Spoink, and Pumpkaboo (level 17-20)
             - Unlocks Flash outside of battle
         - West: Pottsfield Cemetery, based on Pottsfield from Over the Garden Wall
             - Mark as FLASH AREA!
-Have NPCs talk about the "dark mists surrounding the cemetery"
+Have NPCs outside talk about the "dark mists surrounding the cemetery"
+            - MINIGAME AREA: Explore the area trying to find items and catch Pokémon without being spotted by patrolling Shuppet and Gastly.
+If spotted, run a script to end the minigame.
+Allows area to catch Pokémon and explore while motivating continued visits as you can get further and further
-    - Travel east through Snowrage Pass (a snowy area cursed by Demeter because Persephone is taken to the underworld), south a bit through Absol's Drop, and east more through Floette's Grace
+    - Travel east through Erinys Path, south through Froslass Cavern cave system, and east more through Asfal Hills
+        - Note: Erinys Path East/West are reversed because i am dumb. lol
+        - Froslass Cavern Floor 3: Contains Froslass overworld event on other side of water, gotta set it up
     - Reach Sofos City, based on Athens
         - Sprawling metropolis city with "department store", a contest hall, and more
         - Gym 4: Minerva, a Tactical gym leader (multi-type, all about stat boosts and baton pass)